-Although the computer console in the picture might seem to be backwards, judging by the words "Darrel's Computer" written across it, Darrel assures me that that is how it is supposed to be; the disk drive slot has to be in the back, because that is where the disk drives are!
+Although the computer console in the picture might seem to be back-

+Address correspondence to Tobi Hoffman, 58 Hilldale Road, Ashland, MA 01721. wards, judging by the words "Darrel's Computer" written across it, Darrel assures me that that is how it is supposed to be; the disk drive slot has to be in the back, because that is where the disk drives are!